Your browser is no longer supported

 The Task

-Community Based Research is an approach to research that follows three principles: community-focused, participatory, and action-oriented.
+Community-based research is a research approach that follows three principles: community-focused, participatory and action-oriented.
 The essential notion of this approach is that it is the community or population of focus members that collaboratively design the research and decide the outcomes.
-They collaborate on how to measure success, how to analyse the selected data and how to interpret the results and how to build action plans that will result in meaningful improvements in their lives.
-SCHC is currently embarking upon a journey towards becoming a leader in CBR, starting with training key staff and community partners on what CBR is and how to conduct it, through guidance from the Centre for Community Based Research.
-Ultimately over the summer of 2023, we intend to land on our organization’s CBR research priorities and approach to determining key projects to conduct that will propel us into the role as a leader in our community on CBR.
+They collaborate on how to measure success, how to analyze the selected data and how to interpret the results and how to build action plans that will result in meaningful improvements in their lives.
+SCHC has CBR research priorities and an approach to determining key projects to conduct that will propel us into the role as a leader in our community on CBR.

-The objective of this internship is to engage in CBR planning tables and study the methods used to evaluate the projects, select policy changes and net new policy developments required over time to get us there.
-The student will be expected to utilize qualitative content analysis to drive a literature review that demonstrates key opportunities to challenge this approach, and in turn help the organization’s leaders push for reflective evaluation that is rooted in co-design and equity of opportunities to better health outcomes.
+The objective of this internship is to engage in CBR-specific research questions, utilizing the CBR framework to conduct and evaluate it as a project, potentially select policy changes and net new policy developments required over time to get us to an action-oriented outcome with the community of focus it is intending to positively impact.
+The student will be expected to engage community members and utilize qualitative content analysis and literature review to co-create an action plan that demonstrates key opportunities to challenge the identified pain point.
+In turn, the project will seek to provide recommendations to help the organization’s leaders push for reflective evaluation that is rooted in co-design and equity of opportunities to better health outcomes.

 The Position(s)